How Harry and Meghan's Royal Wedding Portraits Differ From William and Kate's

 The newly appointed Duke and Duchess of Sussex tied the knot at St. George's Chapel in Windsor on Saturday and had their photos taken by Alexi Lubomirski—the same photographer who snapped their engagement photos.

-Royal admirers may notice a few stark differences between Harry and Meghan's wedding portraits and Prince William and Kate Middleton's photos.
+Royal admirers may notice a few key differences between Harry and Meghan's wedding portraits and Prince William and Kate Middleton's photos.
 Here's a breakdown of how they compare:

 Each couple chose a different photographer: While Lubomirski took Meghan and Harry's portraits, Hugo Burnand photographed William and Kate.